How to Manage Your Checking Account

 The Role of Alerts in Fraud Prevention

-• Early detection: Alerts can help you detect unauthorized transactions quickly, which is crucial for preventing further fraudulent activities.
+• Early detection: Alerts can help you detect unauthorized transactions quickly, which is key to preventing further fraudulent activities.

 • Peace of mind: Regular alerts provide reassurance.
 You are constantly updated about the status of your account, offering an additional layer of security.